Tournament selection: Pseudo Code

+Variants

 Deterministic tournament selection selects the best individual (when p = 1) in any tournament.

 A 1-way tournament (k = 1) selection is equivalent to random selection.

 There are two variants of the selection: with and without replacement.
 The variant without replacement guarantees that when selecting N individuals from a population of N elements, each individual participates in exactly k tournaments.

 An algorithm is proposed in.
 Note that depending on the number of elements selected, selection without replacement does not guarantee that no individual is selected more than once.
 It just guarantees that each individual has an equal chance of participating in the same number of tournaments.

+Advantages

 In comparison with the (stochastic) fitness proportionate selection method, tournament selection is often implemented in practice due to its lack of stochastic noise.

 Tournament selection has several benefits over alternative selection methods for genetic algorithms (for example, fitness proportionate selection and reward-based selection): it is efficient to code, works on parallel architectures and allows the selection pressure to be easily adjusted.
 Tournament selection has also been shown to be independent of the scaling of the genetic algorithm fitness function (or 'objective function') in some classifier systems.